Thermal dilepton production in collisional hot QCD medium in the presence of chromo-turbulent fields: Results and discussions

 In the present analysis, the collisional corrections to the thermal dilepton spectra are calculated using $(1+1)-$D Bjorken flow.
 It is to be noted that, in general, the Bjorken model tends to overestimate the particle production yields as the evolution time of the QGP is high compared to a three-dimensional flow.
-Moreover, apart from the dominant source considered, there are other higher-order processes that can also contribute to the thermal dilepton production~\cite{Altherr:1992th,Thoma:1997dk,Burnier:2015rka}.
-A quantitative study of collisional term correction to the spectra can be done by employing a $(2+1)-$D hydrodynamic flow and also including contributions from radiative processes/inelastic collisions.
+Also, we have not incorporated Debye screening corrections to thermal dilepton rates, since its effect is found to be minimal~\cite{Chatterjee:1994dq} in the current analysis.
+A quantitative study of collisional term correction to the spectra can be done by employing a $(2+1)-$D hydrodynamic flow and also including contributions from radiative processes/inelastic collisions. { Moreover, apart from the dominant source considered, there are other higher-order processes that can also contribute to the thermal dilepton production~\cite{Altherr:1992th,Thoma:1997dk,Burnier:2015rka,Jackson:2019yao}}.
+It would be interesting to incorporate contributions from such channels along with the collisional corrections.
 This will be taken up for explorations in the near future.